PXZUpLUK/Reforestation/README.md

-## What did the beaver say to the tree?
-It's been nice gnawing you.
+## How come the stadium got hot after the game?
+Because all of the fans left.